geostudy/geo-study.github.io/index.md

 ESlint should run without generating any errors.
 It's significantly easier to do development with ESLint integrated directly into your IDE (i.e. Intellij)

+## Here's a message from our satisfied users!

+### Review 1 (CompSci Cali)

+Easy to use interface.
+Would be nice to have a search feature or a way to sort the spots.
+Maybe being able to expand a spot, like where each spot has its own page would be nice.
+Otherwise it is a good concept and well executed.

+### Review 2 (LCC Electrician)

+What am I doing?
+It's okay and looks good.
+Not hard to understand.
+No other comments why is there so much questions.

+### Review 3 (UHM Bio)

+I like the spots page, says maps not loading properly?
+Looks like an official website for the most part lmao.
+I like how it's darkmode to stop my eyes from getting carpel tunnel.

+### Review 4 (UHM Music)

+It looks good, the tag system is kind of useless though.
+Like if I wanted a certain tag, where do I go search?
+Presentation 8.5/10, usefulness 5/10, easy to understand 9/10.

+### Review 5 (UHM Korean/CompSci)

+I like the dark theme of the website, but I feel like each study spot segment needs borders.
+Also, the click to rate button, has 1 star filled in so it looks like all the places have a 1 star review, other than that, pretty good.

+### Review 6 (UHM MIS)

+It's good lol.
+Also you could add a sort feature by the tags, but like it's good already.

+### Review 7 (UHM CompSci)

+god damn looks good doe.

+### Review 8 (UHM CompSci)

+I think the color palette could be more UH themed? not rlly important though but maybe a logo would be nice. the tags are clickable but where does it go? nice pagination though. for the suggest a tag it asks for name which is a bit misleading do they want my name or the tag name, maybe tag name?